 - During winter or drought, supplement pasture grazing with hay.
-When the grass is thick and lush, you can cut back or eliminate hay rations completely, depending on how much pasture is available.
+When the grass is thick and lush, you can cut back or eliminate hay rations completely, depending on available pasture.

-- With grain, less is always more, so start with the minimum and adjust it upward if necessary.
-With a little bit of tweaking, you’ll find the right balance of pasture, hay, and grain for your particular horse’s needs.
+- With grain, less is always more, so start with a minimal amount and adjust asnecessary.
+You’ll find the right balance of pasture, hay, and grain for your particular horse’s needs.

-- If the amount of work your horse is doing changes, be sure to adjust her food ration.
+- If the amount of work your horse is doing changes, be sure to adjust their food ration.

-Whenever you make a change to your horse’s ration, whether it’s increasing or decreasing the amount or changing to a new kind of feed, make the change incrementally.
+Whenever you make a change to your horse’s feed type or ration size, make the change incrementally.
 Sudden differences in the amount or type of feed can lead to colic or founder.

 If you’re changing the amount of feed, increase or decrease each meal a little at a time, over several weeks if possible.
 One method for changing the type of feed is to replace 25 percent of the current food with the new food every two days, so that in six days the horse is eating l00 percent of the new food.

-The average thousand-pound horse who relies on hay for all his forage typically eats fifteen to twenty pounds of hay per day.
+The average thousand-pound horse who relies on hay for all their forage typically eats fifteen to twenty pounds of hay per day.
 Most hay is dispensed in flakes; however, the amount of hay in a flake can vary greatly, depending on the size of the flake and the kind of hay.
-If you don’t know how much the bales of hay you are feeding weigh, you can use a bathroom scale to check, then feed that portion of a bale that your horse needs, without waste.
+If you don’t know how much the bales of hay you are feeding weigh, you can use a bathroom scale to check, then feed that portion of a bale that your horse needs.

-Ideally, you should wait an hour or so after your horse has finished a meal before riding him.
+Ideally, you should wait an hour or so after your horse has finished a meal before riding them.
 If you’re going to do something really strenuous, it should be closer to three hours.
-Having the digestive system full of food gives the horse’s lungs less room to work, and makes strenuous exercise harder on him.
+A full digestive system gives the horse’s lungs less room to work, and makes exercise much harder on them.
 In addition, blood flow is diverted away from the digestive organs during periods of exertion, so gut movement slows and colic may be a real danger.
-You also need to exercise caution when feeding a horse after work.
-Let the horse cool down completely—his breathing rate should be back to normal, and his skin should not feel hot or sweaty.
+When feeding a horse after work, let them cool down completely—their breathing rate should be back to normal, and their skin should not feel hot or sweaty.